 Kerry, a mother who enjoyed her time homeschooling, said, “I did not have a personal break to do the things I wanted to do without cutting them off.”

 If parents have no contacts, such as family or friends, to help with babysitting, over-tiredness can result.
 A loving family or understanding husband can be the key to preventing exhaustion in this situation.

-One homeschooling mother, said, “The best gift my husband has given me this week has been taking the kids on an excursion for a few hours.
-It gave me the opportunity to relax and have a bit of time to myself.”
+One homeschooling mother said, “The best gift my husband has given me this week has been taking the kids on an excursion for a few hours.
+It allowed me to relax and have a bit of time to myself.”